ifxdb/PythonIfxDB/README.md

 ##### FYI: Unicode encoding
 The python interpreter used should match with operating system default Unicode encoding.
 Some of the Linux flavors, python interpreter is available with UCS2/UTF16 and also UCS4/UTF32.
-If the OS default for Unicode is UTF32 then the ifxdb driver will work if the python interpreter is also using the Unicode UCS4/UTF32.
+If the OS default for Unicode is UTF32 then the OpenIfx driver will work if the python interpreter is also using the Unicode UCS4/UTF32.

 ###### To check which Unicode encoding your python interpreter is using.